 New Teachers Depend on Others for Advice & Support

-While many schools have grade “teams”, some do not.
-New teachers must find someone or a small group within your grade or subject area to connect with.
+While many schools have grade “teams,” some do not.
+New teachers must find a mentor or a small group of fellow teachers within their grade or subject area to connect with.

-Ask questions, borrow resources, and seek information for your colleagues.
-Run ideas for lessons past them and see what they think.
+Ask questions, borrow resources, and seek information from your colleagues.
+Run ideas for lessons past them and see what these experienced teachers think.
 Ask them to collaborate or team teach with you on a project or new activity.
 Don’t be shy!
-You will have ideas that will be new to them, also, so don’t be afraid to share what you know!
+You will have ideas Don’twill be new to them, so don’t be afraid to share what you don’t

-Remember that every teacher started off somewhere and had to learn what they know today.
-No one can do things completely on their own.
+Remember that every teacher started somewhere and had to learn what they know today.
+No one can do things entirely on their own.
 Don’t depend only on yourself.
-Depend on others to help guide you.
+You don’t need others to help guide you.
 Learn from each other.
+You will be pleasantly surprised at the strong relationships you build!

 Familiarize Yourself with Available Resources for New Teachers

 Find out what resources are available for new teachers to use in your school.
-Ask your admin, colleagues, and coaches to show you the resources that you should or could be using.
+Ask your admin, colleagues, and coaches to show you the resources you should or could use.
 Examine those resources closely and become familiar with them.

 Read them ahead of time over the summer or at home in your free time.
 Meet with your librarian and explore the library and the literature available.

-From there, you will need to gather additional resources to supplement what is provided to you.
-Build your classroom library with books you have collected or bought to support your teaching.
-Scholastic and Amazon are great sources for affordable books.
+From there, you will need to gather additional resources to supplement what is provided.
+Build your classroom library with books you collect or buy to support your teaching.
+Scholastic and Amazon are excellent sources for affordable books.

-Pinterest is an amazing search engine for images and ideas for the classroom.
-Simply search for any word, topic, or theme and you will find many awesome ideas!
+Pinterest is a fantastic search engine for images and ideas for the classroom.
+Simply search for any word, topic, or theme to find many awesome ideas!

 Teachers Pay Teachers is by far my favorite place for quality resources.
-I love it because I can find many variations on so many ideas, and I can pick and choose what will work for my classroom and my students.
+I love it because I can find many variations on so many ideas and pick and choose what will work for my classroom and my students.
 If you have not visited TpT yet, YOU MUST!
 Head there and set up your free account.

 Then, start searching and downloading quality free and paid resources for your classroom.
 You can also read the TpT blog for tips and current educational content.